 Based on the type of symptoms, vascular dementia has various types that include,

 - Single-infarct and multi-infarct dementia

 - Subcortical dementia

 - Mixed dementia (vascular dementia & Alzheimer’s disease)

-Vascular Dementia is considered to be the second most common form of dementia and age is the key factor for Vascular Dementia.
-From the statistical analysis it is observed that after an average age of 65 the conditions of developing vascular dementia doubles every five years and person with heart diseases or diabetes or who had stroke are twice likely to be at the risk of developing vascular dementia.
+Vascular Dementia is considered to be the second most common form of dementia, and age is the key factor for Vascular Dementia.
+From the statistical analysis, it is observed that after an average age of 65, the conditions of developing vascular dementia doubles every five years and people with heart diseases or diabetes or who had a stroke are twice likely to be at the risk of developing vascular dementia.

 What Is The Difference Between Dementia & Vascular Dementia?

 As already discussed, Dementia is an umbrella term that is followed up by malfunctioning and dying of brain cells, and vascular dementia is one of the types of dementia that is caused by the destruction of a human vascular system that is responsible for the constant flow of blood to the brain cells.

 What Are The Early Signs Of Vascular Dementia?